didymo/manage_event/README.md

 # manage_event

 manage_event is part of the service clubs package.
+The code base can be found at https://github.com/didymo/manage_event

 The manage_event module handles the creation, editing, and deletion of events.
 By using this module, you can create public events, such as